 September is an ideal time for city breaks in Florence, as the cultural calendar picks up and the city comes back to life.
 Locals return from their vacations, venues reopen, and the streets fill with activity.

-Events in Florence, Italy, in September range from historic parades and live music to seasonal food and wine fairs.
+Festivals and events in Florence in September range from historic parades and live music to seasonal food and wine fairs.
 Some are long-standing traditions, while others are more contemporary.
 However, each one adds something special to the atmosphere.

 Festa della Rificolona (Festival of Lanterns)

-Held annually on the evening of September 7, the Festa della Rificolona is one of Florence’s most charming traditions.
-This festival honors the Nativity of the Virgin Mary with a lively procession of children carrying handmade paper lanterns through the streets.
+Held annually on the evening of September 7, the Festa della Rificolona is one of the most charming events in Florence.
+This honors the Nativity of the Virgin Mary with a colorful lantern procession through the historic center.

 Bacco Artigiano and Carro Matto Parade